Complaints Handling Procedure

 If you want to speak to someone about a complaint, you can call our head office line on 01737 370022, where we will try to resolve the issue if we can.
 We are open 9am to 6pm, Monday to Friday, 9am to 5pm Saturday and 10am to 2pm on Sundays.

-If you prefer to put your complaint in writing, you can write to our complaints manager at:
+If you prefer to put your complaint in writing, you can write to our Complaints Handler at:

 31 High Street

-The complaints manager will forward your complaint on to the relevant team leader to begin the investigation.
+The Complaints Handler will forward your complaint on to the relevant department manager to begin the investigation.

 Please note that it is advisable to place detailed complaints in writing, where possible, to ensure your concerns are comprehensively covered.